-Survey unveils challenges faced by professionals working alongside special needs children
+Survey reveals challenges faced by professionals working with special needs children

 Mrs Tham said: "When you work with these kids, it's not just a job - it's a passion and you need to be very strong and very resilient."

-Unattractive pay and benefits was also cited as a key issue.
+An unattractive pay and benefits package was also cited as a key issue.

-However, recent efforts by the National Council of Social Service has led to an increase of up to 12 per cent in salary guidelines for those in the social service sector.
+However, recent efforts by the National Council of Social Service have led to an increase of up to 12 per cent in salary guidelines for those in the social service sector.

-An Early Intervention teacher aide with a NITEC or O-level certificate now starts on basic pay of $1,690, while fresh social service assistants get $1,340.
+An Early Intervention teacher aide with a NITEC or O-level certificate now starts on a basic pay of $1,690, while fresh social service assistants get $1,340.

 Manpower shortages are another key issue given the growing number of children diagnosed with special needs.